codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

 ### Run Your Build
 Once your Jenkins job has been created, give it a go.
 Click **Build Now** on the job page.
 If the build didn't succeed for any reason, **Console Output** under the page for the failed build will help you debug it.
 Don't get discouraged!

-When the build has succeeded, Gradle will put your build APK in a `build/` directory in your project's location in `ci/` on the build machine.
+When the build has succeeded, Gradle will put your build APK in `/Users/ciandroid/ci/your_project_name/build/` on the build machine.

 From here, you can configure Jenkins to build on push, run tests automatically, and upload APKs to a deployment system such as [Hockey](hockeyapp.net).